core-wg/senml-spec/draft-jennings-core-senml.md

 # Semantics {#semant}

 Each SenML representation carries a single array that represents a set of measurements and/or parameters.
-This array contains a serious of object with several optional attributes described below:
+This array contains a series of objects with several optional attributes described below:

 Base Name: